exceptionless/Website/content/news/2015/2015-12-17-using-reference-ids-for-better-customer-service.md

 ## Looking up Events by Reference Id

-You might be thinking: &#8220;Reference Ids are great, but what do I do with them now that I have one.&#8221; Well, you can view the event that they reference on our site or via our API.
+You might be thinking: "Reference Ids are great, but what do I do with them now that I have one."
+Well, you can view the event that they reference on our site or via our API.
 This can be accomplished two different ways:

 * **Hotlinking
 ** You can link directly to a submitted event by outputting a link in your UI or logs (e.g. https://be.exceptionless.io/event/by-ref/YOUR\_REFERENCE\_ID)